1D1F: Cassava Processing Factory for Keta to be ready by September

 Click to read all about coronavirus →

-The Municipal Chief Executive (MCE) of Keta, Mr Godwin Edudzi Yao Effah, has said a Cassava Processing Factory under government’s One-District-One-Factory (1D1F) project would be ready by September in the Keta Municipality, this year.
+Mr Godwin Edudzi Yao Effah, the Municipal Chief Executive (MCE) of Keta, has said a Cassava Processing Factory under government’s One-District-One-Factory (1D1F) project would be ready by September, this year.

 He said government was committed to partner the investors, Hormeku Engineers and Planners (HoPE) Limited, to inject the needed capital to ensure the factory was ready in two months.